tbruyelle/genbox/PROP-001.md

 | Percentage over total | 11%          | 13%        | 44%         | 10%        | 6%         | 16%        |

-A specific effort is made to ensure that non-voters (DID NOT VOTE, ABSTRAIN and NOT STAKED) don't hold more than 1/3 of the supply.
+A specific effort is made to ensure that non-voters (DID NOT VOTE, ABSTRAIN and NOT STAKED) don't hold more than 1/3 of the supply (see the  following section for details on how this was achieved).

 As a comparison, here is the $ATOM distribution for [prop848] ($ATOM supply was 342,834,268):